Kyriosity/read-write/README+/software/README.md

 **X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).

-**Y**: Stacking design decisions (as they come) against towering abstractions will make up a modeling heap.
+**Y**: Stacking design decisions (as they come) against towering abstractions will "model" a tumble.
 Then the chaos (inherent to any software dev) will become unmanageable at a certain height.

 ### ... _Arc Deco_ begins